 What about seating inside my shower enclosure?

-It is a further luxury to mostly enjoy Serene Steam while seated, a bench may already be built into your shower enclosure, or alternatively, you can purchase a shower/spa bench from a suitable retailer.
-The spa bench is actually preferred as it can allow the user to position themselves in different locations from the system as described in our "User Manual" (also available for download on this site).
+We strongly recommend purchasing a shower/spa bench from a suitable retailer.
+The spa bench is preferred as it can allow the user to position themselves in different locations from the system as described in our "User Manual" (also available for download on this site).
+Even though your shower enclosure may have a built-in bench as part of your construction, a move-able, and/or removeable shower/spa bench is prefered while using Serene Steam.

 Are there any parts of the equipment that become hot during operation?